Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 [Mushrooms]

-## Number of mushrooms required to place a pickable mushroom spawner
+## Number of mushrooms required to place a pickable mushroom spawner.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 MushroomCost = 5

-## Number of yellow mushrooms required to place a pickable yellow mushroom spawner
+## Number of yellow mushrooms required to place a pickable yellow mushroom spawner.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 YellowMushroomCost = 5

-## Number of blue mushrooms required to place a pickable blue mushroom spawner
+## Number of blue mushrooms required to place a pickable blue mushroom spawner.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 BlueMushroomCost = 5